floverfelt/floverfelt.github.io/_posts/2022-04-08-mass-effect-3-review.md

 It's a bit like pulling the founding fathers into the present and then being like "Oh yeah, these guys owned slaves."
 It's a great reminder of the way we romanticize history and how little you can know a culture just by studying it and not experiencing it.

-A really great piece of the game.
+A really great piece of this game.